In the Matter of Citigroup Alternative Investment LLC

 The Proposed Plan provides that the distribution of the Distribution Fund shall be made to the harmed investors of the six Eligible Funds (see Table 2 in the Plan of Allocation).
 Each Eligible Investor’s distribution payment will be calculated on a pro rata basis within each fund and will be determined by multiplying the amount allocated to the Eligible Fund by the investor’s Investment Amount in the Eligible Fund to the fund’s Total Investment Amount.

 Comments were received on the Proposed Plan during the 30-day comment period.
 On November 9, 2017, the Commission issued an order extending the time to enter an order approving or disapproving the plan of distribution to February 12, 2018 to allow for further evaluation and analysis to properly address the comments.
+On February 9, 2018, the Commission issued another order extending the time to enter an order approving or disapproving the Proposed Plan until March 30, 2018.

 For more information, please contact the Fund Administrator: